What do snapchat emojis mean?

 Snapchat content is engaging

-Many businesses aren’t creating Snapchat content yet. than means you’ll be engaging with potential customers to increase brand awareness, but with less competition that on other platforms.
+Many businesses aren’t creating Snapchat content yet. than means you’ll be engaging with potential customers to increase brand awareness and brand equity, but with less competition that on other platforms.
 Regular Snapchat use can establish your brand as a leader on the platform – which can lead to more sales!
 You can directly encourage and influence those sales too.
 Because Snapchat content is time-sensitive, you can put out offers especially for your Snapchat followers for that day.

 Snapchat is free!